nhabuiduc/CSharpPlayground/README.md

 2 .
 CSharpSyntaxVisualizer page:
  .
 Demo page: http://bdnprojects.net/CSharpSyntaxParser/
- .Based from Syntax Visualizer tool in Roslyn project
+ .Based on Syntax Visualizer tool in Roslyn project
  .Input your C# sourcecode, and click Refresh Tree
  .Click on any text, it will navigate to corresponding Node in Tree